- ←

 Read moreBirria was invented over 400 years ago when an increasing goat population became a problem for residents of Puerto Vallarta, Mexico.
 Their solution: eat them.

-But goat meat can be tough and gamey, so a low and slow braising method was developed to make the meat tender and tasty.
-A broth flavored with chili peppers and spices was combined with the meat in a covered pot which was then buried in the ground with hot coals.
-Early the next day, the braised birria is ready to eat, which is why the dish became a traditional Mexican breakfast food.
+But goat meat can be tough and gamey, so a low-and-slow braising method was developed to make it tender and flavorful.
+A broth infused with chili peppers and spices was combined with the meat in a covered pot that was then buried in the ground with hot coals.
+In the morning, the braised birria was ready to eat, which is why the dish became a traditional Mexican breakfast food.

-But customers at El Pollo Loco birria usually have their birria for lunch and dinner.
-And, while I lack a formal survey, I am nearly positive that everyone is happy that this version isn’t made with goat meat.
-Instead, my version of El Pollo Loco Shredded Beef Birria is made by braising a 2 to 3 pound chuck roast in a secret combination of peppers and spices for 3 hours, or until your beef is tender enough to shred with a couple forks.
+Customers at El Pollo Loco usually have their birria later in the day, and while I lack a formal survey, I am nearly positive that everyone is happy this version isn’t made with goat meat.
+Instead, this recipe is made by braising a beef roast in a combination of peppers and spices for 3 hours or until the meat is tender enough to shred with a couple of forks.

-Strain the braising sauce left in the pan to make the delicious consommé, then use this shredded beef on tacos, burritos, quesadillas, or whatever sounds good.
-Add some cilantro and chopped onion to the consommé and serve it on the side for dipping, just like they do at the restaurant chain.
+Strain the braising sauce left in the pan to make the delicious consommé.
+Then, use this shredded beef on tacos, burritos, quesadillas, or whatever sounds good.
+Add some cilantro and chopped onion to the consommé and serve it on the side for dipping, just like at the restaurant chain.

 Pair my El Pollo Shredded Beef Birria copycat recipe below with my copycat recipes for El Pollo Loco avocado salsa, pinto beans, Spanish rice, and bbq black beans.